 Manes and Tails Manes should be plaited; tails should be plaited or pulled.
 False tails are permitted.
 Coat and Hooves Coat clean, with excess hair removed.
 Hooves oiled or blacked.
 Quarter markings are not generally used hide the animal's shoulder.
 Girths should be dark colours.
-A discreet saddle cloth is acceptable.

-Saddle (including Saddle should be of good quality and be supple and clean with sound stitching.
-A girth and stirrups) straight flapped (dressage type) is desirable.
+Saddle should be of good quality and be supple and clean with sound stitching.
+A Saddle (including girth and stirrups) straight flapped (dressage type) is desirable.

 A general purpose saddle is acceptable but those with forward cut panels tend to and Saddlecloth